tclscripts/chanrelay/README.md

 It don't mind if the eggdrops are on the same server or not, it just mind about the channels and the handle of each eggdrop.

 ## CHANGELOG

+### 3.12
+- Added colors for actions and non-message

 ### 3.11
 - Made the "oper" setting functionnal
 - Removed MDS support